-Explanation of the proper use of performance estimates, and other special notes

-• The Company has adopted IFRSs for its consolidated statements as of the first quarter of the fiscal year ending March 31, 2015.
+- Explanation of the proper use of performance estimates, and other special notes - The Company has adopted IFRSs for its consolidated statements as of the first quarter of the fiscal year ending March 31, 2015.
 For a reconciliation of the differences between IFRSs and accounting principles generally accepted in Japan (JGAAP) for financial performance indicators, please refer to 5.
 First-time adoption of IFRSs of (7) Notes to Interim Condensed Consolidated Financial Statements of 3.
-Interim Condensed Consolidated Financial Statements).

-• The performance estimates, etc., and other forward-looking statements contained in the main documents are based on the information currently available to the Company and premised on assumptions that have been deemed reasonable by management.
+Interim Condensed Consolidated Financial Statements on page 33 of the Results for the Three Months (Attachments). - The performance estimates, etc., and other forward-looking statements contained in the main documents are based on the information currently available to the Company and premised on assumptions that have been deemed reasonable by management.
 For a variety of reasons, actual performance estimates, etc., could differ significantly.
 For details on the assumptions used in determining performance estimates and special notes on the use of performance estimates, please refer to Qualitative Information regarding the Consolidated Performance Estimates on page 6 of the Results for the Three Months (Attachments).